SAM TTS - Online Voice GeneratorSAM TTS

 In 2018, GoAnimate rebranded to Vyond and pivoted toward enterprise video creation.
 The rebrand came with significant changes: the classic animation styles were retired, the SAPI4 voices were removed, and the platform shifted to modern commercial TTS engines.
 The "Comedy World" and "Lil' Peepz" themes that defined the grounded videos era were discontinued.

 For the grounded videos community, this was effectively the end of an era.
 The distinctive robotic voices that defined their content were gone from the platform.
 Many creators moved to other tools or stopped producing content entirely.
-Today, searching for "GoAnimate text to speech" reflects this nostalgia — people want to recreate those classic voices that Vyond no longer offers.
+Today, searching for "GoAnimate text to speech", "GoAnimate voices", or "GoAnimate voice generator" reflects this nostalgia — people want to recreate those classic voices that Vyond no longer offers.

 Complete GoAnimate Voices Text to Speech Reference